-Some 30 years ago, my bride and I headed home from work, making a detour for groceries.
+Some 30 years ago, my bride and I experienced road rage.
+We were headed home from work, making a detour for groceries.
 I drove down the area’s busiest street, full of rush hour traffic, and attempted to pull into the left turn lane.
 Due to various reasons, I made a couple of partial forays into it, only to return to the lane for regular traffic.
 This infuriated the driver behind me, who began vehemently sounding his disapproval through the liberal use of his truck’s horn.

 Fortunately I was too cagey for him and he soon gave up the chase.
 One witness got this license plate number and a bored cabby followed for a while to make sure he wasn’t coming back.

 The police ran the plates; the truck’s owner had a history with the police and was well known to them.
 They arrived at his home to find his right hand wrapped in a bloodied bandage.
 He confessed to the whole thing and admitted he was aiming for my head when he swung his fist.
 He was later found guilty and required to pay court costs and make restitution.

 I’m glad he wasn’t carrying a gun, or this road rage story could have had a different outcome.

 Wordsmith Peter DeHaan is a magazine publisher by day and a writer by night.
 Check back each week for updated content, and look for his upcoming book, Woodpecker Wars.